abelljs/abell-website/content/guide/api-reference/index.md

 This is one of the most used Abell property.
 Abell lets us define a global object in `abell.config.js` file which can be accessed with `Abell.globalMeta`.
 We can use this to define title, author, and other global properties for our website.

-if we have these properties defined in `abell.config.js`,
+If we have these properties defined in `abell.config.js`,
 ```
 // abell.config.js
 module.exports = {